Today in Tribe History: September 1, 2009

 1930 – Wes Ferrell wins his 13th straight decision, 9-5, in the second game of a doubleheader against the St. Louis Browns.

-1939 – Rico Carty is born in San Pedro de Macoris, Dominican Republic.
+1939 – strong>Rico Carty is born in San Pedro de Macoris, Dominican Republic.

 1942 – The Chicago Tribune reports that Parnell Woods, player/manager of the Cleveland Buckeyes of the Negro American League, and two of his teammates, Gene Bremmer and Sam Jethroe, received invites to try out with the Indians at the beginning of the 1943 campaign.